ZupIT/docs-charles/content/en/Get Started/Installing Charles/Your first Charles' access.md

 {{% /alert %}}

 {{% alert color="danger" %}}
 The purpose of this installation is only for tests.
-Using this for the production environment is not recommended due to lack o backup, high availability, etc.
+Using this for the production environment is not recommended due to lack of backup, high availability, etc.
 {{% /alert %}}